hungcq/knowledge-repo/IT/software-engineering-at-google/review-questions.md

 # Software engineering
-- What are the 3 main difs between SE & programming?
+- 3 main difs between SE & programming

 # Culture
 - What are the main sections of a postmortem?